PLATINUM2025

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-Direct support for Black youth in the form of cash stipends to families.
+This program began in 2022 in response to the shuttering if Portland's Rock n Roll Camp for Girls.
+We give direct support to Black youth in the form of cash stipends to families.
 These payments are meant to assist youth in completing music and arts related lessons, camps, and other activities.

 Population(s) Served